laniakita/butterfly-signal/README.md

 ## Usage

-> ### WIP: 12/20/2024
+### WIP: 12/20/2024

-> This project is currently at the *experimental prototype* stage.
+This project is currently at the *early, experimental prototype* stage.
 As such, you'll have to compile the extension yourself, and load the unpacked './extension/dist' into a chromium browser with "Developer Mode" enabled.
 Pre-compiled binaries will be made available for distribution once the core features are implemented and semi-polished.

->
-> To compile the project, see the [contributing](#contributing) prequisites down below for the necessary libraries, and run `bun run build` from within the extension directory, to generate a unpacked *./dist* you can load into a Chromium browser.
+To compile the project, see the [contributing](#contributing) prequisites down below for the necessary libraries, and run `bun run build` from within the extension directory, to generate a unpacked *./dist* you can load into a Chromium browser.

-Until this is made available on the chrome webstore (or whereever you get browser extensions), you'll have to download the latest release, and load it into your browser.

 ## Roadmap